GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

      - Global interrupt enable
      - 1

-.. note:: On reset, MPP bit is set to 1, which means that after the execution of `MRET` instruction, the core won't switch to *user mode*.
-If the programmer wants to do that, he needs to write 0 to MPP and then execute `MRET`
+.. note:: On reset, MPP bit is set to 0, which means that after the execution of `MRET` instruction, the core will switch to *user mode*.
+If the programmer doesn't want to do that, he must to write 1 to MPP and then execute `MRET`.

 Trap-Vector CSR